 00:47Copy video clip URL Static.

 01:03Copy video clip URL Video cuts in mid-speech of a man talking about the fact that there are no translators at Cook County Hospital.
-He notes the Housestaff thinks we can’t last too much longer and the association should take what it can get now.
+He notes the house staff thinks they can’t last too much longer and the association should take what it can get now.
 He says it will feel good to get back to work, but he’s disappointed.
 He notes that significant things were won in the negotiations with the governor’s commission, but a lot was not won too.
 Hopefully, he adds, there won’t be too many layoffs as a result.
 He suspects there will be, though.
 “I’m skeptical.
 Most people are.”

 03:19Copy video clip URL B-roll of a mimeograph running off printed copies.